Secure Multi-Source Multicast: Main Results

 \end{theorem} This result should be interpreted as follows.
 If Eve observes $w$ independent links, and $\rho(s;z) = w$, then one must have $H(\textbf{M}_s) \leq \rho(s,d_i)$, which is the cut set bound.
-Of coarse, as mentioned before, the surprising part is that this bound is tight, hence such a level of security is available without any loss in rate.
-However, if Eve observes more then $w$ links, and one wishes to maintain the individual-secrecy constraint, then $H(\textbf{M}_s)$ should be \emph{strictly} smaller than $\rho(s,d_i)$ and at the same amount.
+Of course, as mentioned before, the surprising part is that this bound is tight, hence such a level of security is available without any loss in rate.
+Yet, \Cref{converse} is slightly stronger, in the sense that if somehow Eve observes more then $w$ links, yet one still wishes to be secure with respect to any set of $k-w$ messages, then $H(\textbf{M}_s)$ should be \emph{strictly} smaller than $\rho(s,d_i)$ and by the same amount.
 E.g., if Eve observes $w+e$ links, we have $H(\textbf{M}_s) \leq \rho(s,d_i)-e$.
 This means a linear increase in Eve's power results in a linear decrease in rate.